 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Electricity powers resources in shops and restaurants [X] Button 2: Pesticides are put on cow feed to stop it being damaged by pests.
-Button 3: Methane is released as beef and packaging decomposes in a landfill
+Button 1: Electricity powers shops and restaurants [X] Button 2: Pesticides are put on cow feed to stop it being damaged by pests.
+Button 3: Beef and its packaging decompose inlandfill.

 Slide 11